microsoft/typespec/docs/standard-library/built-in-data-types.md

 ### `decimal` {#decimal}

 A decimal number with any length and precision.
 This represent any `decimal` value possible.
-It is commonly represented as `BigDecimal` in other languages.
+It is commonly represented as `BigDecimal` in some languages.

 ```typespec
 scalar decimal